LINCHPIN

 • The participant recites the oath before the cohort, mentors, community partners, and family

-• A physical symbol (a tool of their trade, engraved or marked) is presented
+• The cohort presents a physical symbol (a tool of their trade, engraved or marked)

 Assessment & Milestones